Kennedy Space Center Guide for First-time Visitors

 Things to Do and Mission Zones

-Kennedy Space Center offers all ages fun things to do.
+Kennedy Space Center offers fun things to do.
 The complex is divided into mission zones designed to educate and inspire guests.
 At heroes and legends, meet NASA pioneers and see the astronaut hall of fame.
 Behind the Gates gives everyone an up-close look at launch sites and working facilities.
 Other mission zones include Race to the Moon, Atlantis Space Shuttle, and NASA Now and Next.
 In addition, many attractions are included with a general admission ticket.

 Kennedy Space Center Tours

 After exploring Rocket Garden, schedule a inside tour.
-These activities allow guests to learn about the facilities and meet active astronauts preparing for missions.
+These activities allow guests to learn about the facilities and meet astronauts preparing for missions.

 Dining and Shopping

-After learning about space and taking lots of photos, spend time dining and shopping.
+After learning about space and taking photos, spend time dining and shopping.
 Kennedy Space Center has restaurants on the grounds, so it’s easy to find something good to eat.
 Cafes and grills provide sit-down options and offer menus tailored to dietary needs.
 Or grab something quick from the food truck and snack stands.

 After eating, shop for NASA gear and space memorabilia.
 The complex has a gift shop, which ranks as the largest store dedicated to space and NASA.
-Browse shirts, rocket models, space food, hats, toys and other fun collectibles.
+Browse shirts, rocket models, space food, hats, toys and fun collectibles.
 In addition, guests can get autographs from astronaut of the day at the Space Shop.

 Don’t wait!
 Book a Florida vacation home, and visit Kennedy Space Center.